 Applying for the Student Exchange Program at USask is easy.
 Just follow these steps.

-• Confirm that your home institution has a student exchange agreement with the University of Saskatchewan.
+✔️ Confirm that your home institution has an active student exchange agreement with the University of Saskatchewan.

-• If you are accepted, your home institutions' Exchange Program Coordinator will nominate you to the University of Saskatchewan
+🎓 If you're accepted, your Exchange Program Coordinator will officially nominate you to the University of Saskatchewan.

 See above for nomination deadlines.

-• A signed letter from the Faculty of English in your institution or;
+• A signed letter from your institution’s Faculty of English confirming your proficiency.

-• A signed letter from your International Coordinator confirming your level of English language skills or;
+• A signed letter from your International Coordinator verifying your English language skills.

 Academic information